myhro/docs-content/content/guides/mysql-backup.md

 The `env` key of the component definition gets the familiar environment variable definitions that are needed for the backup script working in the container.

 Worth a special note: We use two variables in the configuration file, `$mysqldb` and `$mysqlpass` which you can detect by the `$` prefix.
-These help you to prevent repeating yourself in the config and also save you from setting a password in a file which you might want to upload into a versionb control system.
+These help you to prevent repeating yourself in the config and also save you from setting a password in a file which you might want to upload into a version control system.
 We show you how to replace these variables in a minute.

 Pay special attention to the `dependencies` definition.
 The `archiver` component is made to depend on the `db/mysql` component, aliased as `mysql`, with exposed port 3306.
 As a result, the environment variables named `MYSQL_PORT_3306_TCP_ADDR` and `MYSQL_PORT_3306_TCP_PORT`, which we already talked about above, are declared when the component is started.